Protect your guides and lower your risk with clients in Africa

 How Client Emergencies Impact Guides

-When clients are injured or go missing, the guide becomes the first responder.
-In high-stress situations such as wildlife encounters, falls, or illnesses, guides must remain calm, triage the situation, and request appropriate help.
-But what if the guide is also in danger or overwhelmed?
+When clients are injured or go missing, the guide immediately becomes the first responder.
+In high-stress situations such as wildlife encounters, falls, illness, heatstroke, or disorientation, the guide must stay calm, assess the severity of the incident, and request the right kind of help as quickly as possible.
+But what happens when the guide is also in danger, overwhelmed, or unable to manage the situation alone?

-With the TSOS app, a guide managing a client emergency has an immediate channel to escalate the situation to professionals.
-Once the app is activated, the TSOS control center steps in, coordinating:
+With the TravelSafe SOS app, a guide handling a client emergency has a direct and reliable channel to escalate the incident to trained professionals.
+Once the app is activated, the TSOS control center takes over the coordination and manages critical tasks, including:

-This system not only supports the guide, but significantly reduces response times and increases the chance of a positive outcome for the traveller or guide respectively.
+This support system not only protects the guide, but also reduces response times and greatly increases the chance of a positive outcome for both the traveller and the guide.
+It ensures that no frontline staff member is left alone to manage a crisis without expert backup.

 Mutual Protection: A Win for Clients and Staff